 This is a common occurrence on a listing that is marked “as-is”.
-In a scenario like that, you would have to decide as the buyer if you would like to address the items for the transaction to close.
+In a scenario like that, you would have to decide as to the buyer if you would like to address the items for the transaction to close.

 This is why it is so important to work with an experienced real estate agent that has the ability to negotiate on your behalf.

-Best case scenario, you will submit your list to the seller, and they will address the items of concern.
+In the best case scenario, you will submit your list to the seller, and they will address the items of concern.
 However, you can’t always bank on the fact that they are willing to play nice.

 If you have the inspection completed before the option period ends you always have the option to back out of the deal and get your earnest money back.

 How Long Should a Home Inspection Take?

 A full inspection will typically take somewhere between 2-3 hours.